 30,000 ft.
 Overview: Terms & Conditions

-The SBA says that any loan of $25,000 and below doesn't require collateral.
-Their personal computer can go from any loan in excess of $25,000 to up to $150,000.
-The SBA allows banks to take a lean on the borrower's business assets but not on their personal residence or anything else.
+The SBA says that any loan of $25,000 and below doesn’t require collateral.
+For any loan in excess of $25,000 to up to $150,000, SBA allows banks to take a lien on the borrower’s business assets but not on their personal residence or anything else.

 As far as equity injection from the borrower versus the loan value, is there a firm number, or does it vary, and how much is a borrower being asked to inject that total project costs?
 As Crispin describes it, “The SBA says the borrower has to inject a minimum of 10% of the total project cost, but a $150,000 loan basically would indicate that you’ve got a borrower with a total project cost of at least $166,600, and we’re putting in $150,000 the borrower’s putting in $16,666.
 The minimum is 10% on any startup.”
 When loans are smaller, and total projects are a little larger, the franchise fee that a client might pay out of pocket will usually almost satisfy or at least be a chunk of that borrower’s equity injection.